uxchar/front-end-internship/Assignments/HTML Activities/Activity 7/Instructions.md

-# Activity 7 - Create a form
+# Activity 7 - Create a Form

 ## 📋 Instructions